Donders-Institute/bidscoin/docs/workflow.rst

 Finishing up
 ------------

-After a successful run of bidscoiner, the work to convert your data in a fully compliant BIDS dataset is usually not fully over and, depending on the complexity of your data-set, additional tools may need to be run to post-process (e.g. deface) your data or convert datatypes not supported by the standard BIDScoin plugins (e.g. EEG data).
+After a successful run of bidscoiner, the work to convert your data in a fully compliant BIDS dataset is usually not fully over and, depending on the complexity of your data-set, additional tools may need to be run to post-process (e.g. deface) your data or convert data types not supported by the standard BIDScoin plugins (e.g. EEG data).
 BIDScoin comes with some bidsapps that can help you finishing up your bids data repository.

 Adding more meta-data
 ^^^^^^^^^^^^^^^^^^^^^